austriacodes/blockchain-austria/README.md

 (Source: [Hero Whitepaper (.pdf)](https://s3-cdn.herocoin.io/HERO_Whitepaper.pdf))

-_revolutionizing online betting - establishing a new level of trust, transparency and security, yet unknown in the world of online betting; 223,748+ users are already betting on their favourite esports games in the herosphere;
+_Revolutionizing online betting - establishing a new level of trust, transparency and security, yet unknown in the world of online betting; 223,748+ users are already betting on their favourite esports games in the herosphere;
 issued: 57.237.500 Play tokens - unsold tokens will be burned._